cechandler/dissertation-paper/dissertation/diss-outline.md

 ## Background

-- co-commission
+- Co-commission
-- world premieres
+- World premieres
-- "subtle rhetoric": Julian Anderson on Abrahamsen's music; description of *Wald* and *Schnee*
+- "Subtle rhetoric": Julian Anderson on Abrahamsen's music; description of *Wald* and *Schnee*
-- instrumentation and use of bass instruments:
+- Instrumentation, microtonality, and bass instruments:

     - scordatura harp: detuning D and G
     - double horn in F/Bb: natural harmonics via unadjusted overtones
     - double bass and cello(?): natural harmonics
     - bass trumpet played by the trombone player: valve pulled out
+    - low tessitura of many of the instruments and the quality it imparts

+## Spatial layout

-- seating plan introduction
+- Seating plan layout
+- Six groups and detail on how they are arranged:

+    - inner, middle, and outer circles
+    - percussive instruments in center
+    - trios with wind/string/attack layout
+    - rear duos of doubled instruments
+    - front duos of reed timbres and viola (kind of reedy)

+- Connection to call and response
+- Connection to orchestration
+- Not always in use or perfectly symmetrical

-## Terminology
+## Form

+- Series of variations
+- Decreasing durations
+- Tempo and descriptive markings

+    - juxtaposition of sections
+    - use of tempo modulations to transition between sections

+- Short section on terminology conventions

-- Part for clear groupings of Variations based on shared sound, material, or formal scheme
+    - "Part" for the grouping of related variations based on shared sound, material, or formal scheme
-- Section to refer to one
-- Subsection refers to single part of Introduction, Variation 1, Variation 2
-- Notation to describe subsections is Intro:Sec1 or Var2:Sec1
+    - "Section" for Intro, Var 1, Var 5, etc.
+    - "Subsection" for sections inside Intro, Var 1, Var 2
+    - "Subsection" notation: Var1:Sec3 for example
+    - "Element" for associative segments re-used across the work (better terms for this? maybe something from Hanninen?)

+## Associative Segments

+- Element 1
+- Element 2
+- Element 3
+- Element 4
+- 6-6[012567]
+- 4-22[0247]
+- 5-35[02479]

+- Techniques:

+    - Rhythmic displacement/phasing
+    - Rhythmic augmentation and diminution
+    - Repeat signs disrupting periodicity
+    - Melodic truncation

 # Conclusion